getCUJO/QoOID/draft-ietf-ippm-qoo.md

 A key motivation for the QoO framework is to bridge the gap between the technical aspects of network performance and the practical needs of those who depend on it.
-While solutions exist for many of the problems causing high and unstable latency in the Internet, such as bufferbloat mitigation techniques {{RFC8290}} and improved congestion control algorithms {{RFC8033}}, the incentives to deploy them have remained relatively weak.
+For example, while solutions exist for many of the problems causing high and unstable latency in the Internet, such as bufferbloat mitigation techniques {{RFC8290}} and improved congestion control algorithms {{RFC8033}}, the incentives to deploy them have remained relatively weak.
 A unifying